Semantics for eXtra large Banks

 The parsing approach is not scalable

 Traditional transformations parse ontology files.
-They encounter elements of the ontology and create elements of the data model as they process the source files.
+They encounter elements of the ontology and create elements of the data model while processing the source files.
 The parsing approach reaches its limits with very large ontologies like the FIBO.

-Compare FIB-DM to a vendor or in-house transformations of the FIBO and see the difference!
+Compare FIB-DM with vendor or in-house FIBO transformations and see the difference!

 License the technology that created the industry-standard rather than DIY!